 The very next ball after he got Ishant, Jamieson trapped Jasprit Bumrah LBW with a yorker.
 Not the regular Test delivery, but that is just one of the quivers in Jamieson’s bow.
 Having already made it to the New Zealand side in all three formats, he has had to expand his arsenal from his junior days.

 And he has not only taken up that challenge, he is, pardon the pun, taking giant strides on the international stage.
 Again, he still needs to be tested elsewhere.
 But hey, he’s done everything right till now.
-And if he continues like this, he has a chance to become one of the modern-day New Zealand greats.
+But if he continues like this, he has a chance to become one of the modern-day New Zealand greats.

 Tall claim?
 Tell it to two-metre Kyle.